klozn/10-javascript/00-essentials/10-git/10-git-basics/codelab02/README.md

 # Codelab02

 This codelab will cover how Git works internally.
-When developing, you'll (luckily) never go this deep into the internals of Git, however, we do think it's important you have a basic understanding of how Git works behind the scenes.
+When developing, you'll (hopefully) never go this deep into the internals of Git, however, we do think it's important you have a basic understanding of how Git works behind the scenes.

 ## Initialize